EwoutCornette/EwoutCornette/README.md

 **Test Setup for RF Measurement Board**
 - Developed **C drivers** for **AD7689, SSD1306, MCP2317, and IS62_65WVS2**.
 - Integrated drivers into **C++ test software** for a fully automated test system.

+**Antenna Radar Setups**
+-Created a fully automated test setup for Power Splitter and DSD 32, essential parts of a radar antenna, using the testing framework.
+--test
+-Developed a near-field test setup for antenna evaluation.
+-Designed and implemented a vertical golf pattern test for radar antenna analysis.

 ## Hardware Projects